Tristan-Cabato/NoCapGamesLauncher/README.md

         - GameDetail.java is due for an overhaul

     Metadata Interaction:
-        - As stated above, Library.java should reflect on the user metadata
+        - Game Description should reflect on the metadata
-        - This would mean that upon login, Library and Sidebar should be relative to the current user metadata
+        - Play button should be dynamic
         - The User Metadata files are already there, I just don't know what the hell I'm doing

     Put ts in the end of the stack: